johnfairh/steamworks-swift/README.md

 Current state:
 * Requires Swift 5.7, Xcode 14 beta
 * Code gen creates Swift versions of Steam types; callbacks and call-returns work
-* First pass all interfaces complete - see [rough docs](https://johnfairh.github.io/swift-steamworks/index.html)
+* All interfaces complete - see [rough docs](https://johnfairh.github.io/swift-steamworks/index.html)
-* Interface quality-of-life tweaks needed, esp. returned string/array length
+* Some interface quality-of-life helpers in a spearate module
 * `make` builds and runs a demo Swift program that accesses the C++ Steam API to initialize, do various sync and async queries, then shut it down.
 * Separate demo showing encrypted app-ticket stuff.